Campus Improvement Plan

 Strategy 3: Facilitate family engagement events that focus on graduation requirements and post-secondary planning.

-Strategy's Expected Result/Impact: Increased number of students who meet graduation requirements.
+Strategy's Expected Result/Impact: Increased number of students who meet graduation and endorsement requirements.

 ESF Levers: